Fibromyalgia Basics

 Doctors often tell fibromyalgia patients that there is nothing wrong with them because tests do not reveal a tissue-destroying process.
 This is insulting given the multitude of symptoms.
 Yet, the absence of tissue destruction should be viewed with optimism.
 It may mean that researchers can reverse the processes causing this condition.

 Fibromyalgia is like having a foreign invader inside your body who changes all your control settings so nothing works correctly.
 Your mind can’t focus, your digestion is fussy, the blood flow to your muscles is impaired, the slightest touch hurts, bright lights and other sensory signals are overwhelming, your coordination is off, and your head constantly pounds.
-The long list of symptoms makes you feel twenty years older … and then some.
+The long list of symptoms makes you feel twenty years older … and then some.2

 What Causes Fibromyalgia?

 What sets the fibromyalgia wheels in motion?
 Genetics plays a big role.
-Blood relatives of patients are eight times more likely to develop the condition.
-Genetic predisposition coupled with exposure to a triggering event causes the symptoms to surface.
+Blood relatives of patients are eight times more likely to develop the condition.3 Genetic predisposition coupled with exposure to a triggering event causes the symptoms to surface.
 The most common triggers are infections, injuries, development of another disease, prolonged stress, or trauma.
-These events activate the immune cells in the nervous system and impair the body’s ability to fight pain.
+These events activate the immune cells in the nervous system (called microglia) and impair the body’s ability to fight pain.
 However, it’s still unclear how this leads to fibro.

 Today, fibromyalgia is more than a central nervous system disease.
-Your digestive, metabolic, and immune systems collude with the control centers in your brain to cause the disease.
+Your digestive, metabolic, hormonal, and immune systems collude with the control centers in your brain to cause the disease.
 And despite its impact on all your body systems, fibromyalgia lurks in the shadows, undetectable by standard laboratory tests.

-Diagnostic Challenges
+Patient Challenges

 Fibromyalgia Quick Facts